SEN information report for Norfolk Park School (SEN Code of Practice paragraph 6.79 and Section 69 Children and Families Act 2014)

 The approach to teaching children and young people with SEN

-To ensure that every child has the opportunity to grow and develop to the best of their ability through a multi-sensory and holistic approach.
+Every child has the opportunity to grow and develop through a multi-sensory and holistic approach built on strong relationships.
 Children need to feel safe, secure, settled and happy before any growth can take place and these elements are at the heart of everything we do.
 We ensure that the children and their families are a part of the school community right from the very start of joining us.

 Our promises and aims for the children